The meteoric rise of Napoleon Bonaparte, France's most iconic general

 The French fleet was ordered to wait for further orders in Abu Qir Bay.

-The important Egyptian coastal city of Alexandria capture by Napoleon on the night of July 1.
+The important Egyptian coastal city of Alexandria was captured by Napoleon on the night of July 1.

 Then, on July 3rd, Napoleon marched his soldiers south toward the capital city of Cairo.